DIABETES, A 21ST CENTURY EPIDEMIC

 The deeper pathology of diabetes always includes low levels of chromium, manganese, zinc, and perhaps vanadium.
 It may also include the accumulation of toxic metals in the pancreas and elsewhere, and possibly other imbalances and infections.

-Avoid the standard diabetic diet.
+Avoid the standard “diabetic diet”.
+The diet recommended by the American Dietetic Association is a horror.
 Diabetics are told they may drink some coffee or tea, and eat some fruit.
 The standard ADA diet also allows some chemically processed foods including soft drinks, and other questionable “foods”, especially if made with caffeine and artificial sweeteners.
 These chemical sugar substitutes such as aspartame or EqualŮ are worse, in some cases, than consuming sugar.

 The standard diabetic diet also includes other terrible products such as refined carbohydrates in the form of cake, cookies and ice cream as long as they do not contain sugar.
 This is inexcusable, in my opinion.
 The diabetic needs the highest quality and most nutrient-dense foods to rebuild and replenish a depleted body.